GES

 Land Use Classification

-India's land use is classified into nine categories (by the Directorate of Economics & Statistics): (1) Forests — about 71.4 million hectares (21.7%); (2) Not available for cultivation — (a) land put to non-agricultural uses (buildings, roads, industries — about 26.3 million hectares), (b) barren and uncultivable land (mountains, deserts, glaciers — about 17.5 million hectares); (3) Other uncultivated land (excluding fallow) — (a) permanent pastures and grazing lands (about 10.3 million hectares — declining), (b) land under miscellaneous tree crops and groves (about 3.4 million hectares), (c) culturable wasteland (about 12.7 million hectares — potential for agriculture); (4) Fallow lands — (a) fallow lands other than current fallows (about 10.2 million hectares), (b) current fallows (about 14.7 million hectares); (5) Net Sown Area — about 140 million hectares (43% of total area — one of the highest globally).
-Gross Cropped Area (about 198 million hectares) exceeds net sown area due to double/triple cropping.
-Cropping intensity (GCA/NSA × 100) is about 142%.
+The Directorate of Economics & Statistics divides India's land into nine categories.
+(1) Forests — ~71.4 million hectares (21.7%).
+(2) Not available for cultivation — (a) non-agricultural uses like buildings, roads, industries (~26.3 million hectares), (b) barren/uncultivable land including mountains, deserts, glaciers (~17.5 million hectares).
+(3) Other uncultivated land — (a) permanent pastures/grazing lands (~10.3 million hectares, declining), (b) miscellaneous tree crops and groves (~3.4 million hectares), (c) culturable wasteland (~12.7 million hectares with agricultural potential).
+(4) Fallow lands — (a) other than current fallows (~10.2 million hectares), (b) current fallows (~14.7 million hectares).
+(5) Net Sown Area — ~140 million hectares (43% of total, among the highest globally).
+Gross Cropped Area reaches ~198 million hectares due to double/triple cropping, giving a cropping intensity (GCA/NSA x 100) of about 142%.

 Land Degradation & Desertification

-Land degradation affects about 30% of India's total geographic area (97.85 million hectares according to SAC-ISRO Desertification Atlas 2016).
-Types: (1) Soil erosion by water — most widespread; about 68 million hectares affected; ravines (Chambal, Yamuna), sheet erosion, gully erosion; (2) Wind erosion — about 14 million hectares, mainly Rajasthan and Gujarat (Thar Desert); (3) Waterlogging — about 8.5 million hectares; caused by over-irrigation and poor drainage; prevalent in Punjab, Haryana canal-irrigated areas; (4) Salinization/Alkalinization — about 7 million hectares; excess salts in soil from irrigation; creates usar/reh lands in UP, Punjab, Haryana; (5) Deforestation — conversion of forest land for agriculture, mining, urbanization; shifting cultivation in NE; (6) Mining — open-cast mining creates wastelands; Jharkhand, Odisha, Chhattisgarh, Rajasthan, Goa.
-India joined the UN Convention to Combat Desertification (UNCCD, 1994).
-At COP14 of UNCCD (New Delhi, 2019), India committed to restoring 26 million hectares of degraded land by 2030 and achieving Land Degradation Neutrality (LDN).
+Degradation affects about 97.85 million hectares — 30% of India's total area (SAC-ISRO Desertification Atlas 2016).
+Six types dominate: (1) Water erosion — the most widespread at ~68 million hectares; produces ravines (Chambal, Yamuna), sheet erosion, and gully erosion.
+(2) Wind erosion — ~14 million hectares, concentrated in Rajasthan and Gujarat (Thar Desert).
+(3) Waterlogging — ~8.5 million hectares from over-irrigation and poor drainage in Punjab and Haryana canal areas.
+(4) Salinization/Alkalinization — ~7 million hectares where irrigation deposits excess salts, creating usar/reh lands in UP, Punjab, Haryana.
+(5) Deforestation — forest conversion for agriculture, mining, and urbanization; includes shifting cultivation in the NE.
+(6) Mining — open-cast operations create wastelands in Jharkhand, Odisha, Chhattisgarh, Rajasthan, and Goa.
+India joined the UNCCD in 1994.
+At COP14 (New Delhi, 2019), India committed to restoring 26 million hectares of degraded land by 2030 and achieving Land Degradation Neutrality.

 Land Reform Measures